raspberrypi/pico-extras/src/rp2_common/wifi_settings_connect/doc/INTEGRATION.md

  - `wifi_settings_get_ip_status_text()` produces a line of
    text describing the status of the `lwip` network stack e.g. IP address; this will be empty if unconnected.
+ - `wifi_settings_get_ip` produces the IP address by itself; this will be empty if unconnected.
+ - `wifi_settings_get_ssid` produces the current SSID by itself; this will be empty if unconnected.
+If connected using a BSSID, this will be reported as a `:`-separated lower-case MAC address, e.g. `01:23:45:67:89:ab`.
+If the wifi-settings file has been updated since the connection was made, then the result may be `?`, as the SSID is found by searching the wifi-settings file.

+There is also a function to report the current connection state.
+`wifi_settings_get_ssid_status()` returns
-There is also a function to report the current connection state `wifi_settings_get_ssid_status()` returns a pointer to a static string, indicating the status of a connection attempt to an SSID, e.g. `SUCCESS`, `NOT FOUND`.
+a pointer to a static string, indicating the status of a connection attempt to an SSID, e.g. `SUCCESS`, `NOT FOUND`.